C. L. Moore: Early career

 Her most famous Jirel story is also the first one, "Black God's Kiss", which was the cover story in the October 1934 issue of Weird Tales, subtitled "the weirdest story ever told" (see figure).
 Moore's early stories were notable for their emphasis on the senses and emotions, which was unusual in genre fiction at the time.
 Having encountered Moore's work in Weird Tales, H. P. Lovecraft corresponded with her from March 1935 until February 1937, shortly before his death.
-The correspondence reveals that Moore had a fiancé who died in a firearms accident.
+Unusually, it was Lovecraft who, impressed with Moore's work, initiated the correspondence.

 Moore's work also appeared in Astounding Science Fiction magazine throughout the 1940s.
 Several stories written for that magazine were later collected in her first published book, Judgment Night (1952) (Note: In 1951 Gnome had published Tomorrow and Tomorrow and the Fairy Chessmen, the omnibus edition of two short novels by Moore & Kuttner as Lewis Padgett, which had been two-part serials in Astounding during 1947 and 1946.
 Judgment Night comprised five stories by Moore alone—none from the Northwest Smith and Jirel series, which Gnome collected in part one year later.)
 One of them, the novella "No Woman Born" (1944), was to be included in more than 10 different science fiction anthologies including The Best of C. L. Moore.

 Included in that collection were "Judgment Night" (first published in August and September 1943), the lush rendering of a future galactic empire with a sober meditation on the nature of power and its inevitable loss; "The Code" (July 1945), an homage to the classic Faust with modern theories and Lovecraftian dread; "Promised Land" (February 1950) and "Heir Apparent" (July 1950), both documenting the grim twisting that mankind must undergo in order to spread into the Solar System; and "Paradise Street" (September 1950), a futuristic take on the Old West conflict between lone hunter and wilderness-taming settlers.